 Blue Coat operates from a half dozen offices in the US.
 It has another 30 offices around the world, from Argentina to South Korea.

 Sales and Marketing

-Blue Coat markets its products to customers worldwide, selling primarily through distributors, systems integrators, managed service providers, and resellers such as Westcon Group and Arrow.
+Blue Coat markets its products to customers worldwide, selling primarily through distributors, systems integrators, managed service providers, and resellers.
 It counts some 15,000 customers that come from the health care, finance, education, and other industries, as well as service providers and government entities.
 Among its customers are Grupo Lala, NYSE Euronext, Texas Children's Hospital, and Motel 6.

 Mergers and Acquisitions

 In 2015 Blue Coat acquired Perspecsys Inc., which develops enterprise cloud data protection products.
 The deal expands Blue Coat's cloud security portfolio.